dinoq/Garden-manager/README.md

 [ ] calendar (add arrow before and after months [two arrow - one for moving by 1 part, one form jumping between months]), [ ] manipulation tools (move, zoom, rectangle select, free select), [ ] create? (plant, object, paths, field, shapes, text) - as selection of shapes in ms word - maybe open left menu on select there with pre-filtered [which was selected]
-[ ] seedbed creation tools (horizontal split, vertical split, path?, merge), [ ] layers (plants, object, irrigation, all, lock all), help [ ] tools (meter)
+[ ] plant section creation tools (horizontal split, vertical split, path?, merge), [ ] layers (plants, object, irrigation, all, lock all), help [ ] tools (meter)
 [ ] group objects